 This is a no-brainer, but not all moving companies are equal.
 Choose the right one.
 With online searches you can find out everything you need to know about a moving company – customer reviews, how long they have been in business, and their reputation.
-A good furniture removal company will be expert in helping families and businesses to move, hassle free, and have many satisfied customers.
+A good furniture removal company, such as Melbourne Removalists, will be expert in helping families and businesses to move, hassle free, and have many satisfied customers.
 They will have qualified, experienced, honest, courteous and reliable staff.
 It’s their job to look after your belongings and make sure that it all arrives at the new address in the same condition it left the old address.

 - Proper Material Handling Equipment

 You would also expect the removalist to have trolleys, strapping and ramps.
 Furniture moved down stairs and around tight corners requires finesse and patience.

 Items get damaged because they aren’t packed properly.
 There is an art to packing dishes into boxes and moving furniture carefully and safely onto a truck.
 Attention to detail is the key.
 Everything should be wrapped in blankets and felt padding and your furniture tied to the side railings inside the truck to minimise movement while travelling.
 When you pack your items, use packing paper, bubble wrap, and proper removal boxes that will protect fragile items.